testardou/PacketFeeder/README.md

 ---

+## 🧰 **Project Modes**

+Treat My IDS provides multiple operating modes to cover a wide range of IDS/IPS testing needs:

+### **1. Classic Replay Mode (tcpreplay‑like)**

+Replays a PCAP directly on a chosen network interface, similar to `tcpreplay`.
+Ideal for:

+- Simple tests
+- Checking Suricata/Snort rule matches
+- Replaying attack PCAPs at full speed or throttled

+### **2. Two‑Host Interactive Replay Mode**

+In this mode, two VMs (client/server) exchange real packets while the tool replays the PCAP:

+- Packets are rebuilt and re‑sent live
+- Both machines actually communicate during the replay
+- Useful for testing detections that depend on real TCP handshakes, timing, or multi‑step flows

+### **3. Scenario Mode (Simple Attack Simulations)**

+A collection of small, predefined scenarios, each stored as a folder:

+- Single HTTP request
+- SSH brute‑force attempt
+- DNS or ICMP probes
+- Small attack chains

+These scenarios allow quick validation of IDS coverage without handling large PCAP files.

+### **4. Step‑by‑Step Mode (Breakpoint/Line‑by‑Line)**

+Provides complete control over the replay process:

+- Process a PCAP packet‑by‑packet
+- Add breakpoints at specific packets or protocol layers
+- Inspect or modify the live replay sequence
+- Useful for debugging, teaching, or reverse engineering detection behavior

+---

+---

 ## 🧪 **Testing Lab Used During Development**

 To build and validate Treat My IDS, a minimal yet realistic laboratory environment was configured.
 It runs on a physical server using QEMU/KVM and managed through **virsh**.